Flipkart/GenericTrackingFramework/README.md

+# GenericTrackingFramework

-View Tracking Framework written in Swift.
-Enables developers to :
+**Generic Tracking Framework** written in Swift enables developers to :

-1.Track % visibility of each view and its content 2.Track duration of on screen time
+* Track % visibility of each view and its content
+* Track duration of on screen time
-3.Create recommendations out of the accumulated data 4.Enable ads monetisation from the data
+* Create recommendations out of the accumulated data
+* Enable ads monetisation from the data